maswang32/hearinganythinganywhere/README.md

 ```
 python train.py models/classroomBase classroomBase precomputed/classroomBase
 ```

+In the above example:
-In ```models/classroomBase```, the weights and training losses of the model will be saved.
-In ```models/classroomBase/predictions```, the predicted RIRs for the locations in the dataset, the predicted music renderings, and the predicted binaural RIRs and music for the binaural datapoints in the dataset are saved.
+1. The weights and training losses of the model will be saved in ```models/classroomBase```,
+2. In ```models/classroomBase/predictions```, the predicted RIRs for the locations in the dataset, the predicted music renderings, and the predicted binaural RIRs and music for the binaural datapoints in the dataset are saved.

-In addition, ```models/classroomBase/predictions``` contains ```(N,)``` .npy arrays specifiying the error for each datapoint for monoaural and binaural music rendering.
+3. ```models/classroomBase/predictions``` will contain ```(N,)``` .npy arrays specifiying the error for each datapoint for monoaural and binaural music rendering.

 ## Tracing Paths
 The precomputed directory contains traced paths for all of the subdatasets used, but in case you would like to retrace (perhaps to a different order), you can use trace.py: